Asfiashub/OAKS-task-round-2-/Detailed_version.md

 ## What I Would Improve Next

-If I continue developing SheetalTrack, I would focus on the following improvements:
+If I continue developing MilkVault, I would focus on the following improvements:

 * Improve the Firestore security rules so that the history cannot be changed even if someone tries to bypass the app.
 * Add offline support for areas with poor internet connectivity.